What Causes The Seasons To Change On Earth?

 Earth's Seasons Explain

-The tilting of the axis results in direct sunlight falling on different places during different seasons.
+The axis tilting results in direct sunlight falling on different places during different seasons.
 This causes variations in days, nights, and seasons.
 Similarly, the earth’s revolution and the axis’s tilting result in different Sun angles during different periods.
-Sun is not in the center of the ellipse but one of the focal points.
+Sun is not in the ellipse’s center but is one of the focal points.
 The earth is closer to the Sun every January and a little further away every July.
 Does that cause us to have seasons?

-Earth orbits the Sun, and it takes a full year for our planet to complete its orbit.
+Earth orbits the Sun, and it takes a year to complete its orbit.
 Earth also rotates like a slightly tilted spinning top.
 It remains tilted in the same direction all year round as we orbit the Sun.
-But it means the sun’s light shines differently on earth at different times of the year.
+But it means the sun’s light shines differently on Earth at different times of the year.
 The Earth moves and changes the seasons.

 Summer: Earth tilts in the same direction in the summer months.
 The North Pole is tipping toward the Sun.
-Sunlight strikes the northern hemisphere more directly, and the Sun stays in the sky for a longer time.
+Sunlight strikes the northern hemisphere more directly, and the Sun stays in the sky longer.
 Summer days are warmer than winter, and the Sun stays in the sky much longer.
 While it’s summer in the northern hemisphere, it’s winter in the southern hemisphere.
 Because of the earth’s tilt, the seasons are reversed.

 When the Sun is directly overhead, we call this the overhead Sun.
-The Earth’s surface and the midday Sun form a 90-degree angle at this time.
+The Earth’s surface and the midday Sun form a 90-degree angle now.
 Different locations of the overhead Sun result in solar radiation variations in other areas and at different periods.

 Geographical explanation: On the 21st or 22nd of March, The overhead Sun is over the equator.
 The equator receives the largest amount of solar radiation.
 The northern hemisphere is in the spring equinox, while the southern hemisphere is in the autumn equinox.
 The angle of the Sun decreases towards the poles.
-On this day, the two hemispheres receive a similar amount of solar radiation and the day and night length is the same at all places on the earth.
+On this day, the two hemispheres receive a similar amount of solar radiation, and the day and night lengths are the same at all places on the Earth.

 Equinoxes & solstice